 Minimize the risk of insider threats in a hybrid office environment with Ekran System

-Ekran System is an insider risk management platform with a wide range of features for securing your hybrid workplace:
+Ekran System is an insider risk management tool with a wide range of features for securing your hybrid workplace:

 With the help of identity management functionality in Ekran System, you can:

 - Securely and conveniently authenticate on-site and remote employees

 - Differentiate activity of users under shared and default accounts